Call Us

 • Tremors

 After 72 hours, morphine withdrawal symptoms may start to ease as the morphine leaves the body.
-Ideally, anyone withdrawing from morphine would be under medical supervision so that withdrawal symptoms can be monitored.
-If this isn't possible and the symptoms do not ease around 72 hours after the initial detox, then it's highly recommended they seek medical attention.
+Ideally, anyone withdrawing from morphine would be under medical supervision so their withdrawal symptoms can be monitored.
+If this isn't possible and symptoms don't ease around 72 hours after the initial detox, then it's highly recommended they seek medical attention.

-Detoxing from morphine will have many affects on the body and can take up to 5 days to leave your system, therefore it's important to make sure the detox is done correctly and as safely as possible.
+Detoxing from morphine will have many effects on the body and morphine can take up to 5 days to leave your system.
+Therefore, it's important to make sure the detox is done correctly and as safely as possible.

 How to manage morphine withdrawal symptoms